maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

 - I did some personal cleanup afterwards
   - I changed the shortcut from `C:\program Files\LEGO MINDSTORMS\RIS 2.0\LaunchRis2.exe` to
     `C:\program Files\LEGO MINDSTORMS\RIS 2.0\RIS2.exe`.
-    You can skip the falling LEGO block animation (video) by pressing any key).
+    You can skip the falling LEGO block animation (video) by pressing any key.
-  - I configured the WinXP machine to start RIS automatically when the machine starts (Drag the RIS shortcut to Start > All Programs > Startup
+  - I configured the WinXP machine to start RIS automatically when the machine starts (drag the RIS shortcut to Start > All Programs > Startup).
   - In the VirtualBox Manager I created a shortcut of the WinXP machine on the desktop of my hypervisor.
   - I also changed the icon of that shortcut to [![RIS icon](images/RIS.ICO)](images/RIS.ICO).